i4pg/dotfiles/README.md

 ----------

 ## Installation

--   first you need to install [`chezmoi`](https://www.chezmoi.io/install/)
+First you need to install [`chezmoi`](https://www.chezmoi.io/install/)

 ```console
 $ pacman -S chezmoi
 ```

--   initialize chezmoi with your dotfiles directory:
+Initialize chezmoi with your dotfiles directory:

 >   This will check out the repo and any submodules and optionally create a chezmoi config file for you.